-- MELD score of >15 in an adult or a PELD score of >17 in a child (see Table 6.1) - Hepatocellular carcinoma (HCC) that fulfils the University of California, San Francisco (UCSF) criteria - Liver disease that would result in a two-year mortality risk of >50% without liver transplantation - Diuretic-resistant ascites - Recurrent hepatic encephalopathy - Recurrent spontaneous bacterial peritonitis - Recurrent or persistent gastrointestinal haemorrhage - Intractable cholangitis (in primary or secondary sclerosing cholangitis patients) - Hepatopulmonary syndrome - Portopulmonary hypertension - Metabolic syndromes (with severe or life-threatening symptoms) that are curable with liver transplantation (e.g. familial amyloidosis, urea cycle disorders, oxalosis etc.) - Polycystic liver disease with severe or life-threatening symptoms - Intractable itch secondary to cholestatic liver disease - Hepatoblastoma in children.
+- MELD score of >15 in an adult or a PELD score of >17 in a child (see Table 6.1: Calculation of MELD, PELD and HCC MELD scoresa)3 - Hepatocellular carcinoma (HCC) that fulfils the University of California, San Francisco (UCSF) criteria4 - Liver disease that would result in a two-year mortality risk of >50% without liver transplantation - Diuretic-resistant ascites - Recurrent hepatic encephalopathy - Recurrent spontaneous bacterial peritonitis - Recurrent or persistent gastrointestinal haemorrhage - Intractable cholangitis (in primary or secondary sclerosing cholangitis patients) - Hepatopulmonary syndrome5 - Portopulmonary hypertension5 - Metabolic syndromes (with severe or life-threatening symptoms) that are curable with liver transplantation (e.g. familial amyloidosis, urea cycle disorders, oxalosis etc.) - Polycystic liver disease with severe or life-threatening symptoms - Intractable itch secondary to cholestatic liver disease - Hepatoblastoma in children.

-Table 6.1: Calculation of MELD, PELD and HCC MELD scoresa
+Table 6.1: Calculation of MELD, PELD and HCC MELD scores^a

-MELD score =0.957 ------------ --------
+MELD score ------ -------

-=0.957 x $\log_e$ (creatinine mg/dL) + 0.378 x $\log_e$ (bilirubin mg/dL) + 1.120 x $\log_e$ (INR) + 0.643 Multiply the score by 10 and round to the nearest whole number
+=0.957 x \log_e (creatinine mg/dL) + 0.378 x \log_e (bilirubin mg/dL) + 1.120 x \log_e (INR) + 0.643 Multiply the score by 10 and round to the nearest whole number

 Notes: Laboratory values of <1.0 are set to 1.0 for the purposes of the MELD calculation.
 The maximum serum creatinine is 4.0 mg/dL.
-This includes those patients on dialvsis.
+This includes those patients on dialysis.